European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 Generically using other devices
 +++++++++++++++++++++++++++++++

-Often one wants to generalize a middle layer device such that it can utilize other devices generically, defined by the user.
+Often one wants to generalize a middle-layer device such that it can utilize other devices generically, defined by the user.
 Three special properties allow for that: ``RemoteDevice`` lets a user define a device to be used, while with a ``RemoteProperty`` the user can point